TDKorn/insta-tweet/docs/_sources/_readme/about-instatweet.rst.txt

     Starting InstaTweet for Profile: myProfile
     Checking posts from @the.dailykitten
     ...
+    Checking posts from #thedailykitten
+    ...
-    Finished insta-tweeting for @the.dailykitten
+    Finished insta-tweeting for #thedailykitten
-    All users have been insta-tweeted
+    All pages have been insta-tweeted

 Okay...
 But Why? 😟